URI Math Placement – ALEKS PPL

 Be honest.
 There is no benefit to cheating on the URI Math Placement Assessment – the only result will be that a student enrolls in a class that is too difficult, or not challenging enough, potentially costing time and money.

 Is Preparing for the ALEKS Placement Exam Necessary?
 Not Initially.
-Upon your initial attempt, ALEKS employs a diagnostic approach to identify individual strengths and weaknesses, mandating completion of 5 hours of targeted training modules to improve areas requiring improvement before the second attempt.
+Upon your initial attempt, ALEKS employs a diagnostic approach to identify your individual strengths and weaknesses and prepares targeted prep modules for you.
+You are required to work at least 5 hours on modules before the second attempt.

 Can I retake the ALEKS PPL Assessment?
 Yes, you may take up to 5 Placement Assessments.
 However, to make each attempt worthwhile, you will have to spend at least 5 hours working in your ALEKS Prep and Learning Module between each attempt.
 You will also need to wait a minimum of 24 hours cool-off between each attempt.